Performance and Runtime Configuration

 In general, ML inference is a CPU-bound process, so we should follow the rule of having 1 vCPU per two worker processes.
 Of course, if you run a simple model, you may try increasing the number of workers per vCPU.

-When should you increase the amount of RAM?
+When should I increase the amount of RAM?

-• When you increase the number of workers.
+• When increasing the number of workers on each pod.

 Every worker runs as a separate forked process, so there is no shared memory.
 In every worker, you have to load the inference service and the model.

-When should you use a GPU for inference?
+When should I use a GPU for inference?

 • When you have increased the max batch size per prediction request, you constantly send enough data to fill the entire batch and your CPUs don't keep up anymore.